Get your creative career underway

 As a graduate of this qualification you will be able to:

-• Apply a variety of introductory skills and techniques in art, design, digital production and fashion to investigate and produce work.
+- Apply a variety of introductory skills and techniques in art, design, digital production and fashion to investigate and produce creative work.

-• Collaborate with others and reflect on, select and present work.
+- Collaborate with others and reflect on, select and present creative work.

 You will gain broad introductory knowledge and understanding in a variety of creative contexts.

-The portfolio content completed during the programme can be used to support an application for further study or look for an entry level job in New Zealand’s most inspiring industry.
+The content completed during the programme can be used to support an application for further study or an entry level job in New Zealand’s creative industries.

 Dates